ngrigoletti/mule-kernel-4.9-dockers/README.md

 ## Architecture Notes

-- The default `Dockerfile` installs a Temurin JDK tarball for Alpine and currently targets `amd64`.
+- The `Dockerfile.eclipse-temurin-alpine-x86_64` image installs a Temurin JDK tarball for Alpine and targets `amd64`.
 - For Apple Silicon/arm64 or other architectures, prefer `Dockerfile.eclipse-temurin-alpine` or `Dockerfile.openjdk-debian`.

 ## docker-compose (optional)